PrefectHQ/prefect/docs/guides/prefect-deploy.md

     New deployment declarations can be added to the `prefect.yaml` file by adding a new entry to the `deployments` list.
 Each deployment declaration must have a unique `name` field which is used to select deployment declarations when using the `prefect deploy` command.

     !!! warning
-        When using a custom `prefect.yaml` file, remember that the value for the deployment `entrypoint` must be relative to the root directory of the project.
+        When using a `prefect.yaml` file that is in another directory or differently named, remember that the value for the deployment `entrypoint` must be relative to the root directory of the project.

     For example, consider the following `prefect.yaml` file: